 Make-ahead smoothies are my ultimate answer to the famous question, “Mom/Honey, what do we have to eat around here?”
 I’m all about fostering independence when it comes to the real food choices available in our house, but when the only options available are ingredients versus edible food, this can be a hard task.
 With smoothies in the fridge or packaged as popsicles or push-up pops in the freezer, a breakfast/lunch/snack is always available.

 A smoothie alone won’t fill the hungry bellies in my family.
-For this reason, I usually pair a smoothie with an easy side: popcorn, cut veggie sticks, crackers, a homemade granola bar (made in advance), toast, a muffin (made in advance), or an egg (like scrambled eggs, eggs in a basket, spinach feta omelette, or one of my favorite 16 different eggs styles prepped in advance).
+For this reason, I usually pair a smoothie with an easy side: popcorn, cut veggie sticks (sometimes with homemade ranch), crackers, a homemade granola bar (made in advance), sourdough toast, a muffin (made in advance), or an egg (like scrambled eggs, eggs in a basket, spinach feta omelette, or one of my favorite 16 different eggs styles prepped in advance).

 3. Start the Day with Nutrients.

 Smoothies are the perfect way to start the morning.
-By serving my family a smoothie first thing in the morning, I know everyone has been nourished with the best of the best.
-No matter what happens that day I know we have enjoyed a healthy dose of fruits, veggies, probiotics, and even sometimes nuts/seeds and chia or flax seeds.
+By serving my family a smoothie first thing in the morning, I know everyone has been nourished with the best of the best nutrients.
+No matter what happens that day, I know we have enjoyed a healthy dose of fruits, veggies, probiotics, healthy fats, and even sometimes nuts/seeds and chia or flax seeds.